Women's FIH Hockey Nations Cup

 The Women's FIH Hockey Nations Cup is an international women's field hockey tournament organised annually by the International Hockey Federation.
 The tournament serves as the qualification tournament for the Women's FIH Pro League.

 The tournament was founded in 2019 and the first edition was held in December 2022 in Valencia, Spain.
+In June 2026, the tournament was expanded to ten teams competing, starting with the 2026–27 season.

 Format

 The tournament features the eight highest ranked teams in the FIH Women's World Ranking not participating in the Women's FIH Pro League.
 The winner of the tournament will be promoted to the following year's FIH Pro League to replace the bottom team who will be relegated.
 The team will only be promoted if they meet the necessary requirements for participation in the Pro League.
 The winner of the first edition will qualify for the 2023–24 season of the FIH Pro League.